Put your Campus on the Map Edit an article

 Start by finding your campus; or campus town, using the search options in Map Maker.

 It’s time to roll up your sleeves!

-Zoom in to the level (usually level 16 or so) where you can create features and map away.
+Zoom in to the level that will allow you to work most comfortably on your features and map away.

 Use Satellite view to see satellite imagery of your campus - the buildings, trees, roads, paths and so on - details that can help you map accurately.
 Switch between Satellite and Map views to figure out what areas of your campus are missing from the map.

 You can map various places in your campus as points, lines and shapes - three simple tools that form the crux of mapping on Map Maker.
 You can find icons for them in the “Add” rectangle on top of the map.

 Use polygons to draw a football field, playgrounds, various departmental areas, buildings, parks, parking lots, etc.

 click around the edge of the building per the footprint of the building on the ground (rather than the outline of the roof).
 The roof may be used to make the shape of the building but it then must be moved to match the footprint.

 Drop points for places such as the library, dining hall, and other favorite places where you gather/gathered with your friends and classmates.

 The pathways, roads and other linear features that keep the place connected, can be drawn using the linear tool.